smartdevicelink/sdl_evolution/proposals/nnnn-mt-registration-limitation.md

 [DisabledAppHMITypeTable]
 ; This section is used to specify apps that can be registered but not allowed to launch.
 ; Apps with AppHMITypes specified in this section are allowed to register.
-However, they will be kept in HMILevel being NONE level and
-; will not be notified to HMI.
+However, they will be kept in HMILevel NONE and ; will not be notified to HMI.
 ; AppHMITypes are specified per transport and OS type.
 OEM can, for example, disable specific type(s) of apps which are connected
 ; through specific transport.